Gillo G1 25" Recurve Riser (Lux)

 - Special compartments for optional balancing weights

-- Gold colour anodized aluminium compartment cover
+- Gold colour anodized aluminum compartment cover

 - 3 front and 3 back stabilizer holes